 Generally speaking, a 'Weihnachtsmarkt' opens around midday and goes through to the early evening.
 A market normally consists of stalls selling Christmas ornaments and knick-knacks, as well as local handicrafts that would be suitable for presents, and not forgetting the traditional food and drink.
 Mulled wine (Glühwein) and spiced tea with rum are specialities for this time of year.

-This is held from November 29 through to December 23 in the Oberer and Unterer Markt (Upper and Lower Market) in the centre of the city.
+This is held from December 01 to 23 in the Oberer and Unterer Markt (Upper and Lower Market) in the centre of the city.
 There is also a section with artists' stalls selling handicrafts in the courtyard of the town hall.
 The market is open daily from 10.00-20.30 (on Sundays it opens an hour later).

 More about Würzburg